Can you exchange a foreign driving licence in the UK?

 Designated countries

-The UK has bilateral agreements with certain countries, including Australia, Canada, and South Africa, which permit citizens from these countries to convert their foreign driver’s licenses for a UK one without a driving test, provided they apply within five years of becoming UK residents.
-However, if you’re from one of these countries, please note that if your licence expires, you must renew it according to local UK regulations, which may include passing a driving test.
+The UK has bilateral agreements with certain countries, including Australia, Canada, and South Africa, that allow citizens of those countries to exchange their foreign driver’s licences for a UK one without a driving test, provided they apply within 5 years of becoming UK residents.
+However, if you’re from one of these countries, please note that if your licence expires, you must renew it in accordance with UK local regulations, which may include passing a driving test.

 Residents of Jersey, Guernsey or the Isle of Man

-If you're living in Jersey, Guernsey, or the Isle of Man, you can exchange your licence for a UK licence, without taking a test, if your licence was issued on or after 1 April 1991.
+If you're living in Jersey, Guernsey, or the Isle of Man, you can exchange your licence for a UK licence without taking a test if it was issued on or after 1 April 1991.
 You can drive on your original licence in the UK for up to 12 months after becoming a resident.

 Residents of Northern Ireland

-If you reside in Northern Ireland, you may swap your licence for a Northern Ireland (NI) one, free of charge, provided it was issued on or after 1 January 1976, without taking a test.
+If you reside in Northern Ireland, you may swap your licence for a UK one, free of charge, provided it was issued on or after 1 January 1976, without taking a test.
 Northern Ireland licences are treated like any other UK licence and are valid until they expire.

 All other countries